CONIGUERO/fmg/README.md

 # fastmac-gui

-> Get a MacOS GUI over VNC, for free, in around 5 minutes
+> Get a MacOS GUI over VNC, for free, in around 5 minutes!

 This repo extends upon fastmac, enabling the built in MacOS VNC server, doing a hacky workaround to set a VNC password and an admin user account, and adds ngrok to your system to set up a tcp tunnel manually.